josegomezr/josegomezr.github.io/_posts/en/2023-09-15-adventures-with-propshaft.md

 }
 ```

 It's clear that the `scss -> css` process works fenomenaly, variable was correcly interpolated.
-But the asset processor should've picked that location up and translated the `url` so it has the `[digest]` just before the extension.
+But the asset processor should've picked that location up and translated the `url`, so it has the `[digest]` just before the extension.

 Furthermore, the logs also show: